pwmarcz/minivm/docs/minivm.md

   Then the local variables in the new frame will be `10 15 null null`.

+* `CALL_VOID "name" n`

+  Same as `CALL`, but after returning, the function result will not be pushed to stack.

 * `RET`

   Return to previous function.
 This will remove the current frame, but use the top-most value from stack as a result.
 The result will be pushed to stack in previous frame.